piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/forticlient/fips-encryption.md

 Here are the steps:

-1. Go to ***Control Panel - Administrative Tools - Local Security Policy - Open Local Policies - Security Options***
+1. Go to ***Control Panel - Administrative Tools - Local Security Policy - Open Local Policies - Security Options***.
-1. Disable the option ***System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing***
+1. Disable the option ***System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing***.

 Some software (i.e. Cisco VPN Anyconnect) requires the use of FIPS.
 If this is your case, you must implement the alternative solution described below.
 ### Solution 2